stiles/pyfr24/README.md

 You can also fetch detailed flight summaries and full airport data using the other available methods.

+# Roadmap

+This project is new and under development.
+Some features to tackle next:

+- **More API coverage**
+  Add support for more endpoints such as full flight positions, flight counts, historical endpoints and usage statistics

+- **Improve error handling**
+  Enhance exception handling and logging and add support for retries in case of transient errors

+- **Add asynchronous support**
+  Provide async methods using asyncio so users can integrate the client in asynchronous applications

+- **Add a CLI tool**
+  Create a command-line interface for quick access to API functions without writing code

+- **Better docs**
+  Improve docs with more examples and an API reference

+- **Caching and rate limit handling**
+  Add caching support to reduce redundant API calls and build in rate limit awareness to prevent overuse

 ## Contributing

 Contributions are welcome.
 Please fork the repository and submit a pull request.
 Make sure to add tests for your changes and run tests with: